 Another hollyhock.
 This one has a double petal with a dark burgundy throat.
 Hollyhocks are great in cottage gardens.

 I have several varieties of lilies all over my garden beds.
 There is nothing quite as dramatic and they are so easy to grow.
 My lilies have a progression of color for months.
 I grow Asiatics, Orientals, and of course daylilies.
+(Find out the difference between Asiatic and Oriental lilies here.)

 This deep coral hibiscus won’t over winter here in North Carolina since the winter is too cold, but I couldn’t resist buying these when I saw them at Lowe’s recently.
 Thre were four plants in a pot for $16 so I just divided them and figured I’d enjoy them as an annual for this year.